VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 Added a public user balance shortcode so other users can be aware of the balances of other users without having to do manual calculations with the log.
 (Game theory)

 = 00.03.09 =
-Added pagnation to the public log as it was getting cumbersome on our own test server. ex: [vyps-pl rows=25 bootstrap=yes] Minor bug fixes.
+Added pagination to the public log as it was getting cumbersome on our own test server. ex: [vyps-pl rows=25 bootstrap=yes] Minor bug fixes.
 Prep for public balances and leaderboards.